-The Ph.D. in Nursing Science program prepares graduates to pursue a career of externally funded research, scholarly publication, and professional leadership.
-Our faculty’s expertise and program curriculum focuses on the care of vulnerable populations and the innovative ways to promote health equity for individuals and communities.
-We recruit talented and diverse applicants who posses a research interest that matches our focus and the commitment to accomplishing the program milestones.
+The accelerated Ph.D. in Nursing Science program prepares graduates to pursue a career of externally funded research, scholarly publication, and professional leadership.
+We recruit talented and diverse applicants who possess a research interest that matches our faculty’s research expertise, and the commitment to accomplish the program milestones.

-The Ph.D. in Nursing Science program is designed to fast track students to graduation in as little as three years of full-time study or four years of part-time study.
+The accelerated Ph.D. in Nursing Science program is designed to fast-track students to graduation in as little as three years of full-time study or four years of part-time study.
 Typical career goals of our graduates include university faculty, researchers, and clinical and organizational leaders.
-Non-nurses with health-related experience or interests may also benefit from this terminal degree, and should seek advice from the program director about eligibility.
+Non-nurses with health-related work experience may also benefit from this terminal degree, and should seek advice from the program director about eligibility.

-The Ph.D. in Nursing Science program enables students to:
+The accelerated Ph.D. in Nursing Science program enables students to: